mehluli-dlamini-219105359/sundry-weather-notifications/README.md

 - Good for Smaller Apps: Since the project is still in its early stages, with only one repository and no complex dependency chains, using the Factory pattern can keep things clear and concise.
 - Reusability:	Can be reused for switching implementation.
 - Ease of transition: If your app grows in complexity over time, you can easily refactor to DI when necessary [Additional Reading](https://www.tutorialspoint.com/design_pattern/factory_pattern.htm)

+## Github Workflow CI/CD

+## Running Tests Locally

+Run unit tests locally using `npm run test:unit`.
+Make sure you’ve installed dependencies with `npm ci`.
+The tests are focused on the `tests/unit` folder and are meant to catch problems early, but locally they won’t block you — useful for when you’re iterating fast or isolating a bug.

+## CI/CD Pipeline

+The pipeline runs automatically on every push and on pull requests to `main`.
+It installs dependencies, runs unit tests, and logs failures without stopping the rest of the workflow.
+When changes are merged into `main`, the app is rebuilt, and the output from `dist/` is uploaded as an artifact.
+If the build succeeds, Vercel handles deployment using the project and org IDs from secrets.
+Even if tests fail, artifacts are still captured for visibility.

+## Artefact Generation
+Issue with creating an artefact as previous bugs not caught / handled correctly prevented it from being build.
+Experiencing issue from not running unit tests on classes.